De Camp, Missouri

 De Camp is an extinct town in eastern Phelps County, in the U.S. state of Missouri.
 The community was located on the Elliott Branch of Norman Creek, approximately three-quarters of one mile east of Missouri Route F and about six miles south of St. James.

+History

 A post office called Decamp was established in 1905, and remained in operation until 1926.
 The community took its name from a nearby mine of the same name.